mlk2991/anonymous/cases.rst

 Do you trust the members of your chat group with sensitive information?

-Maybe the kids show from the 80's, `Inspector Gadget <https://en.wikipedia.org/wiki/Inspector_Gadget_(1983_TV_series)>`_, had it right: if you need to plan for a friend's surprise birthday, then communication between associates should be done in person through self-destruct papers.
+Maybe the kids show from the 80's, `Inspector Gadget <https://en.wikipedia.org/wiki/Inspector_Gadget_(1983_TV_series)>`_, had it right: if you need to plan a friend's surprise birthday, then communication between associates should be done in person through self-destruct papers.